ckarlof/engineering-roles/managers/engineering_manager.md

 #### Management
 * Be accountable for your team's goals and responsibilities and see them through to completion
     * Build a team that routinely delivers code to product requirements, delivery dates, and quality standards.
-    * Provide your engineers clear direction and accountability, and hold them accountable without micromanaging
     * Create and align team’s and individual's short and long term objectives based on team and company goals
+    * Provide your engineers clear direction, context, and accountability, and hold them accountable without micromanaging
     * Proactively manage risk and help fix project delays & issues
     * Maintain and improve processes for tracking project timelines and success metrics
 * Identify ways to reduce distractions, interruptions, and unplanned work for the team; debug and solve workflow problems in your team's processes